Digital-Avatars-and-Robotics/MUDxGodot/README.md

 I didn't put MUD setup in constructor, because this code would be called before godot project loads and we would not be able to handle events properly

-finally we can build our project with:
+Finally we can build our project.
+Run this command in *mud_project_path*/packages/client directory:
 ```bash
 pnpm run build
 ```

 ### Godot export setup
-Create a new godot project.
+Create a new godot project create *build* folder inside of it.

 Click Project -> Export and add Web export preset.